 In terms of lodging, 70 percent of cabins offer ocean views or verandas.
 All cabins are outfitted with flat-screen TVs, sitting areas and bathrooms with separate showers and tubs.
 Suites include extra perks such as concierge service and media libraries.
 Past cruisers noted that the service on this ship is up to Disney's standards, but so is the price tag.

-In 2018-19, Disney Magic sails from Miami, New York City, San Juan, Puerto Rico and a variety of spots across Europe.
+In 2019-20, Disney Magic sails from Miami, New York City, San Juan, Puerto Rico and a variety of spots across Europe.
 It completes a number of transatlantic cruises, as well as sailings to the Bahamas, Bermuda, Canada, the Caribbean and Europe.

 - #3Crystal Cruises#3 in Best Cruises from New York

-Crystal Serenity first set sail in 2003, and it emerges from its most recent multimillion-dollar renovation in November 2018.
+Crystal Serenity first set sail in 2003, and it emerged from its most recent multimillion-dollar renovation in November 2018.
 It now welcomes 980 guests (fewer than its previous 1,070-passenger capacity), with the aim of enhancing the ship's personalized service and atmosphere.
+There is one crew member for every 1.5 guests.
 Serenity also features better technology (including free unlimited Wi-Fi) and exciting new food options.
-New dining choices include the Asian-inspired Silk Kitchen and Bar, the Brazilian-style Marketplace and Churrascaria and a new centrally located main restaurant.
+Dining choices include the Asian-inspired Silk Kitchen and Bar, the Brazilian-style Marketplace and Churrascaria and a new centrally located main restaurant.

 The Serenity's updates continue into its cabins, with the addition of 36 new Penthouses and two new Penthouse Suites.
 All cabins come outfitted with flat-screen TVs, minifridges and bathrooms with tubs.
 Guests staying in Penthouse category rooms have access to extras like Jacuzzis, nightly hors' d'oeuvres and personal butler service.

 Crystal has long garnered high marks from cruisers and critics for its tailored onboard experience.
 Guests can enjoy a feng shui-inspired spa, multiple bars and lounges and a casino.
 Additional onboard offerings include shopping boutiques, a sports deck with a driving range and the Computer University@Sea.
 As of the 2018 redesign, a number of the ship's public spaces, including Palm Court and the Stardust Club, feature new finishes, carpeting and seating areas.

-For 2018-19, Crystal Serenity cruises to destinations across the world, such as ports in the Caribbean, the Atlantic Crossing, the U.S. West Coast, Northern Europe, Hawaii and the Mediterranean.
-Its departure ports include Miami, Lisbon, Los Angeles and more.
+For 2019-20, Crystal Serenity cruises to destinations across the world, such as ports in the Caribbean, Europe, Canada and the Mediterranean.
+Its departure ports include Barcelona; New York City; Rome and more.

 - #5Silversea Cruises#5 in Best Cruises from New York (tie)